 2020: 4 Feature wins with 1 Dash, 8 Heat Race wins, 12 Fast Times, 18 Top 5's, 29 Top 10's, with 3 Rain Outs and 45 Races Cancelled due to the virus.
 He did pick up the Marysville Track Championship and now has 22 Driving Championships.

 2021: 10 Feature wins with 2 Dash, 13 Heat Race wins, 8 Fast Times, 23 Top 5's, 32 Top 10's, with 1 Rain Out.
 He picked up his 8th Placerville Track Championship and his 1st a Petaluma Speedway.
 This brings him to 24 Driving Championships.

 2022: 4 Feature wins with 3 Dash, 11 Heat Race wins, 13 Fast Times, 15 Top 5's, 23 Top 10's, with 6 Rain Out/Fire Camp.
 He picked up his 9th Placerville Track Championship and his 1st Sprint Car Challenge Tour (SCCT) Championship.
 This brings him to 26 Driving Championships.

-The 2022 season will see Andy run the Forsberg Family 92 in both the 360 & 410 classes.
+The 2023 season will see Andy run the Forsberg Family 92 in both the 360 & 410 classes.
 He will be running all of the Events at Silver Dollar Speedway in Chico, CA and will fill in his schedule with races at Placerville Speedway, Petaluma Speedway, NARC & SCCT Events.